jaison-lee/federated-learning/TP3/README.md

 1. Which one of the two implementation (with and without knowledge distillation) works better?
 Why?

-$ \Rightarrow $ In general, The performance of FjORD with knowledge distillation (KD) is supposed to be better than the implementation without KD, especially for larger submodels.
+    => In general, The performance of FjORD with knowledge distillation (KD) is supposed to be better than the implementation without KD, especially for larger submodels.
 However, it cannot be seen clearly from the evaluation graph because it is not evaluated with best seed (The seed should be 124 according to result from Flower.ai).

     The reason is because knowledge distillation ensures that the global model benefits from both high-capacity and low-capacity clients, leading to higher accuracy across diverse populations.
 Without knowledge distillation, weaker clients’ contributions are limited and biased toward stronger devices.
 With knowledge distillation, weaker clients still provide meaningful updates, reducing bias.

 2. How do different values of p impact the model’s accuracy?
 Motivate your answer.

     By Ordered Dropout(OD) mechanism, OD orders knowledge representation in nested submodels.
 Since the training is performed on these nested structures, the higher capacity submodels (higher p) capture and aggregate more knowledge from the network.
 Then, a larger p means fewer units are pruned, resulting in higher FLOPs and more parameters contributing to the forward and backward passes, thereby increasing the model's accuracy.

 ### BONUS EXERCISE Federated  Distillation